fazlialtunn/NetflixCloneMVVM/README.md

 # Netflix Clone with MVVM Architecture

-This is a food ordering app that I developed for learning Swift.
+This is a movies or series watching app like Netflix.
 This project uses nearly all core concepts of Swift.

 # Features

-- Onboarding Screens with Multiple Slides
+- TMDB API Connection
-- Advanced TableView & CollectionView Usage
+- Advanced TableView & CollectionView
-- Custom API Connection
-- URLRequest
-- KingFisher
-- ProgressHUD
+- SnapKit
-- IQKeyboardManagerSwift
+- MVVM

 # Screenshots
 <img width="322" alt="Screenshot 2023-07-11 at 00 54 50" src="https://github.com/fazlialtunn/NetflixCloneMVVM/assets/32793348/3ffa1cf7-2521-41f5-a652-b021f58c3453">